We are hiring an Advocacy Manager!

-Want to apply?
+How to apply?

-● First, please have a look at this guide on how to submit your application and tips on our selection process: http://bit.ly/CandidatesGuide
+First, please have a look at this guide on how to submit your application and tips on our selection process: http://bit.ly/CandidatesGuide

-● Fill out the application form under: https://bit.ly/PCAdvocacy
+Fill the application form here: bit.ly/GMTAdvocacyJD

-● You will be asked to upload your CV on the application form.
-Please ensure it is in PDF format, tailored to this role and no more than 3 pages.
+You will be asked to upload a video and your CV as part of the application form.
+Your video should be uploaded as ‘unlisted’ on YouTube.
+Please ensure the CV is in PDF format, tailored to this role and no more than 3 pages.

 Applications will be shortlisted on a rolling basis.
 Applications by 2nd January 2023 are highly encouraged.